|

 Medical Applications

-You know those cool MRI machines that doctors use to peek inside your body without cutting you open?
+Do you know those cool MRI machines that doctors use to peek inside your body without cutting you open?
 Well, dipole and quadrupole fields are the secret sauce behind them!
 They create a uniform magnetic field, allowing the MRI machine to take detailed images of your insides.
-It’s like magic, but science!

 Doctor Examining Patient on MRI Machine